ThatOneBro/solid-start-bun/README.md

 ```
 See [here](https://start.solidjs.com/api/vite) for more info on configuring Vite and SolidStart adapters.

+4. Run `bun install`
-4. Run dev server to verify your app is working.
+5. Run dev server to verify your app is working.
 ```bash
 bun run dev
 ```